 Will there be time to chat to people at the end?

-We ask that every at our gatherings adhere to the current regulations regarding meeting people outside your support bubble.
+In addition to social distancing, we also ask that every at our gatherings adhere to the current regulations regarding meeting people outside your support bubble.
 This is currently not allowed indoors and only on a 1:1 basis (babies and toddlers excluded) outdoors.

 What to do if you’re feeling unwell?